NorbertSzydlik/rust-arduino-nano-33-ble/README.md

 # Rust on Arduino nano 33 BLE
 This package is minimal example how to run program written in Rust on Arduino Nano 33 BLE.
-It uses Nordic nRF52480 processor, but it uses different interface to flash new software than examples from `nrf-hal`.
+It uses Nordic nRF52480 processor, but it has different interface to flash new software than examples from `nrf-hal`.

 # Compile and flash program to the device
 To flash this example package, simply run `./build.sh`.